It might. Eating more whole-grain foods on a regular basis might help reduce your chance of developing high blood pressure (hypertension).

 Whole grains are grains that include the entire grain kernel — they haven't had their bran and germ removed by refining.
-Whole-grain foods are a rich source of healthy nutrients, including fiber, potassium, magnesium and folate.
+Whole-grain foods are a rich source of healthy nutrients, including fiber, potassium, magnesium, folate, iron and selenium.
 Eating more whole-grain foods offers many health benefits that can work together to help reduce your risk of high blood pressure by:

 - Aiding in weight control, since whole-grain foods can make you feel full longer